Data and Drive parity on AIStor

-Erasure coding is a reliable approach to shard data across multiple drives and fetch it back, even when a few of the drives are not available.
+This is where Erasure coding comes into play.
+It is a reliable approach that shards data across multiple drives and fetch it back, even when a few of the drives are not available.

-You can lose half of the drives and still be guaranteed of your data.
+You can lose half of the drives and still be guaranteed that no data loss will occur.

 This still remains our recommended configuration.